deadlyvipers/dojo_rules/introduction.md

 Hello!
-I am here to teach people about GitHub.
+I am Ryan and I'm here to learn about GitHub.